becoming/talks/theSite/content/static-sites/04-infra.md

 {{% /fragment %}}

 {{% fragment %}}
 <br/>2.
-The deployment platform gives you support for custom domains and *https*
+The deployment platform gives you support for custom domains and *https*.
 {{% /fragment %}}

 ---